 Of course, most of them didn’t.
 But as the summer went on, I came to realize that maybe this was okay.
 It wasn’t all about me.
 During Perkins’s end-of-summer music night, my idealism and naïveté were washed away by pouring rain.
 Drenched, all forty-three adolescents scrambled into a tiny cottage living room.
 Students sprawled out on overstuffed armchairs, staff perched on treadmills and coffee tables, while I wedged myself between three rambunctious boys on an old loveseat.
 “Medications, come get your medications!” was drowned out by guitar tuning and lively chatter.

 I turned to Brendan, the boy sitting beside me.
-We had spent most of the day together, holding our ritual breath-holding competitions in the swimming pool and debating iPhone model rankings at dinner.
+We had spent most of the day together, conducting our ritual breath-holding competitions in the swimming pool and debating iPhone model rankings at dinner.
 Now, I held the Braille guide that he made for me and closed my eyes, trying to envision each cell of dots.
 “Z… resembles a handle?
 Oh wait, no, that’s Y!”
 He grinned approvingly.

 Suddenly, a hush swept over the room, and the lead singer strummed the first chord to “Hey Jude.”
 The carnival began.
 Shimmying and rocking, engulfed in a sensory tide, my students performed.
 I watched wheelchairs become stages, seizures become dances, and dead-end eyes become gateways.
 For the first time in a while, I felt truly and irrevocably content.
 Everything about that night was unorthodox, flawed, dented, and bruised.
 And yet, that’s what made it perfect.